 If what you’ve read here resonates with you, we invite you to Join our Cause, be it as an educational reformer, an alliance,a partner, a teacher, a student, a staff member, or as a supporting donor or volunteer.
 All involvement leads to improving our educational systems with our children and our future as benefactors.

-We seek a wide range of people attuned and inspirited with this attitude to bring their unique set of skills and inspiration to our collective table.
+We seek a wide range of people attuned and inspirited with this attitude to bring their unique set of skills and inspiration to our collective table and initiate an entrepreneurial educational model of excellence–one worthy of our children because it will support their growth into a prepared future with well-honed skills.

 We need a proficient staff who possesses an array of technical savvy of the computer kind for web agility that efficiently gets our message out to a world desperate for such change with the courage & readiness to take action.